bravo1goingdark/ucfp/crates/ufp_semantic/doc/ufp_semantic.md

 }
 ```

-If the ONNX model or tokenizer is missing and no download URL is configured, the call returns
+If the ONNX model or tokenizer is missing and no download URL is configured, the call still
-`SemanticError::ModelNotFound`/`TokenizerMissing`.
-Configure `model_url` + `tokenizer_url` or switch
+completes by falling back to the deterministic stub.
+Configure `model_url` + `tokenizer_url` when
-to the `"fast"` tier/mode whenever you want the deterministic stub instead of full inference.
+you want automatic downloading, or set `mode = "fast"` to force stub behavior explicitly.

 ### Running the example